Italy's Eni strikes deal with Total to boost Algeria operations

 It is in advanced talks with Spain’s Naturgy to re-open its liquefied natural gas terminal at Damietta in Egypt which it sees starting operations next year.

-Eni currently has stakes in 32 mining permits in Algeria, and produces for itself around 90,000 barrels of oil equivalent per day.
-(Reporting by Stephen Jewkes; Editing by Mark Potter)
+Eni has stakes in 32 mining permits in Algeria, and produces for itself around 90,000 barrels of oil equivalent per day.

+Eni’s Descalzi said the company is committed to investing in the North African country.

+“Definitely we will continue to invest and we hope to make a big discovery in the shale as the one we did in Egypt,” Descalzi said in a presentation at the Algiers’ international forum.